natfarleydev/prd-markdown/markdown/advanced/advancedFeats.markdown

 feet.

 *Claws of the Beast (Ex)*: You grow a pair of claws.
-These claws are primary attacks that deal 1d4 points of damage (1d3 if you are Small).
+These claws lare primary attacks that deal 1d4 points of damage (1d3 if you are Small).

 *Predator's Leap (Ex)*: You can make a running jump without